Is Your Accountant An Undercover Agent?

 Why is Your Accountant Undercover?

-Your accountant can be a catalyst for your business success and your family’s financial well-being.
+Your accountant can be a catalyst for your small-medium sized business success and your family’s financial well-being.

 They don’t tell you about the full range of their skills.
 They don’t tell you about all these (frankly, profoundly useful) services and systems they could help you implement in your business.